sebawita/KinveyChat/Tutorial/tutorial-06-conditions.md

 # Conditions

-Sometimes when you work on a chatbot conversation, you need an extra control over the flow of the conversation.
+Sometimes when you work on a chatbot conversation, you need extra control over the flow of the conversation.
 Some steps should be executed only in specific cases (or skipped in specific cases).

 For example: the chatbot could ask users if they have a discount-code.
 If the user says yes, then it should ask for the discount-code.
 If the user says no, then it should skip the discount-code question.